moonycoin/moony/docs/getting-started.md

 ## Decentralized Community

 Moony is not controlled by any organization or governing body.
 It operates as a decentralized blockchain protocol designed to serve as a public good.
 Open, permissionless, and governed by immutable code, Moony’s growth is shaped by the individuals and communities who use and support it.
-As adoption increases, the protocol’s utility and reach expand organically through collective participation and voluntary contribution.
+As adoption grows, the protocol’s utility and reach expand organically through the voluntary efforts of individuals, communities, and independent projects.

 Moony’s economic architecture is designed to reward that participation.
 Its Proof of Liquidity (PoL) model issues new tokens only when users deposit USDC into the reserve contract, expanding liquidity and distributing supply in direct response to demand.
 As usage grows—through integrations, transactions, or broader adoption—the price of newly minted tokens increases via the bonding curve, aligning incentives across the network.
 Those who help expand Moony’s reach also stand to benefit from the value they help create.

-Because there is no central treasury or administrative gatekeeper, value accrues to the network itself and to those who build, integrate, educate, and transact.
+Because there is no administrative gatekeeper, value accrues to the network itself and to those who build, integrate, educate, and transact.
 Growing the network is not only a shared mission but also a self-reinforcing strategy.
 Every new integration, creator, or community that joins strengthens the ecosystem and amplifies the potential impact of every contribution.

 Participation is open to all.
 Whether you’re a developer, creator, organizer, or enthusiast, there are many ways to contribute.
 Moony grows through grassroots energy and shared values, not central control.
 By offering time, talent, or ideas, participants help expand the network and strengthen its foundation.
 A diverse ecosystem of independent contributors is expected to emerge, including startups, nonprofits, open-source projects, and grassroots collectives.
 While none control the protocol, each plays a role in expanding its reach and reinforcing its resilience.

-Ways to contribute:
+###How To Contribute:

 - **Build:** Integrate Moony into apps, platforms, and tools to unlock new use cases across the digital economy.
 - **Transact:** Accept Moony for goods, services, or content to enable direct community support and alternative monetization.